 The term "extracurricular activities" means, without limitation, all interscholastic athletics, cheerleading, drill team, academic clubs, special interest clubs, musical performances, dramatic productions, student government, and any other activity or group that participates in contests, competitions, or community service projects on behalf of or as a representative of Birdville ISD.
 The term includes any non-curricular event and membership or participation in groups, clubs, and organizations recognized and approved by the school district or campus.
-All extracurricular activity participants are subject to the provisions of this Extracurricular Honor Code.
+All extracurricular activity participants are subject to the provisions of the Birdville ISD Student Code of Conduct and this Extracurricular Honor Code.
 Campus administration and other appropriate personnel will investigate investigations resulting from Honor Code violations.